 Richacls are an implementation of NFSv4 ACLs which has been extended by file masks to better fit the standard POSIX file permission model.
 The main goal is to provide a consistent file permission model locally as well as over various remote file system protocols like NFSv4 and CIFS; this is expected to significantly improve interoperability in mixed operating system environments, both when Linux is used as a client and as a server.

-Richacls share a number of properties with POSIX ACLs, but they go beyond POSIX ACLs in several ways.
+Richacls share some design elements with POSIX ACLs, but they go beyond POSIX ACLs in several ways.
 Converting from POSIX ACLs to richacls is relatively easy, but converting back from richacls to POSIX ACLs is not possible without losing information.

-In the current implementation, richacls can be enabled for an entire file system.
-Once enabled, the file system supports richacls instead of POSIX ACLs; a file system never supports both models at the same time.
+Richacls can be enabled for an entire file system.
+Once enabled, that file system supports richacls instead of POSIX ACLs; a file system never supports both models at the same time.

-Richacls exist in the form of out-of-tree patches for the Linux kernel.
-The kernel patches include experimental support for the ext4 file system and the nfsv4 client and server.
-Online conversion from POSIX ACLs to richacls is also supported.
+Richacls exist in the form of out-of-tree patches for the Linux kernel plus a user-space utility for getting and setting richacls.
+The kernel patches currently include experimental support for the ext4 file system.

 The design of richacls is documented in NFSv4 ACLs in POSIX.
-This design dates back to 2006, and has been already been implemented in nfs4acls, the successor project of richacls.
-It is based on NSFv4 ACLs, with elements from POSIX ACLs in order to make it compatible with the POSIX file permission model and usable as a local file permission model.
+This design dates back to 2006, and has been already been implemented in nfs4acls, the predecessor project of richacls.

 The POSIX 1003.1e / 1003.2c draft 17 documents which describe POSIX ACLs, which have influenced the richacl design, can be found here.
 An overview of POSIX ACLs on Linux can be found here).